F2HEAL/EEGViewer/README.md

 python eeg_viewer_main.py --playback-file path/to/data.csv --board-id 17
 ```

 > 📌 `--board-id` should match the device used to record the data.
-Use `--board-id 17` for Cyton.
+Use `--board-id 17` for FreeEEG32.

 ---